Limiting Reagent Calculator

 What is the limiting reagent?

-The limiting reagent is the reactant that is completely consumed in a chemical reaction, determining the maximum amount of product that can form.
+The limiting reagent is the reactant that is completely consumed in a chemical reaction, setting the maximum amount of product that can form.
+All other reactants are present in excess relative to it.

 How do I identify the limiting reagent?

-Divide the moles of each reactant by its stoichiometric coefficient.
-The reactant with the smallest result is the limiting reagent.
+Divide the moles of each reactant by its stoichiometric coefficient from the balanced equation.
+The reactant with the smallest result is the limiting reagent — it runs out first.

 What is the excess reagent?

-The excess reagent is the reactant that remains after the limiting reagent is consumed.
-Its leftover amount is called the excess.
+The excess reagent is the reactant that remains after the limiting reagent is fully consumed.
+Its leftover amount (in moles) = initial moles − moles consumed based on the limiting reagent.